Barrel Files

 The problem: Import clutter

 As your application grows, files like start/routes.ts accumulate dozens of controller imports.
-Here's what a routes file looks like with just four controllers:

 import router from '@adonisjs/core/services/router'